lukeyigechen/lukeyigechen.github.io/_pages/cv.md

 ## Publications

+* Yige Chen, KyungTae Lim, and Jungyeul Park.
+A Linguistically-Informed Annotation Strategy for Korean Semantic Role Labeling.
+To appear in *Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024)*.
+2024.
+* Yige Chen, Jae Ihn, KyungTae Lim, and Jungyeul Park.
+Towards Standardized Annotation and Parsing for Korean FrameNet.
+To appear in *Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024)*.
+2024.
-* **Yige Chen**, KyungTae Lim, and Jungyeul Park.
+* Yige Chen, KyungTae Lim, and Jungyeul Park.
 Korean Named Entity Recognition Based on Language-Specific Features. *Natural Language Engineering*.
 2023.
-* **Yige Chen**, Eunkyul Leah Jo, Yundong Yao, KyungTae Lim, Miikka Silfverberg, Francis Tyers, and Jungyeul Park.
+* Yige Chen, Eunkyul Leah Jo, Yundong Yao, KyungTae Lim, Miikka Silfverberg, Francis Tyers, and Jungyeul Park.
 Yet Another Format of Universal Dependencies for Korean.
 In *Proceedings of the 29th International Conference on Computational Linguistics (COLING)*.
 2022.

 ## Awards and Honors